 “Untethered” directed by Ryan Kjolberg who co-wrote it with Will Hirsch, is the story of Daniel (Ethan Drew) whose policeman father is acting strangely after investigating the death of a family in what appears to be a murder/suicide.

-After a coffee break Diego relents and tells his story.
+After a coffee break, Diego relents and tells his story.

-“Dead Ringer” from writer/directors Jordan Pillar and Carl Jensen IV sees a hitchhiker (Michael C. Alverez) running into sinister goings-on at an isolated gas station where Russell (Brad Grubenhoff) is intent on killing what he claims is his wife.
+“Dead Ringer” by writer/directors Jordan Pillar and Carl Jensen IV sees a hitchhiker (Michael C. Alverez) running into sinister goings-on at an isolated gas station where Russell (Brad Grubenhoff) is intent on killing what he claims is his wife.

 Claire’s (Charlotte Lilt, Monster: The Prehistoric Project, Angel of Darkness: The Legend of Lilith) story is the last of the evening’s planned stories, “The Resting” from writer/director Tom J. McCoy.

 David (Jason Wiechert, Atomic Shark) and Anne (Charlotte Lilt) move into the house where her mother Judith (Jennifer Jones Nesbit, Emulator) hanged herself.
 Of course, there’s a dark family secret involved.